blaylockbk/Herbie/docs/index.rst

             uv add herbie-data

-        Or install Herbie as a tool (Herbie command line tools coming soon!)
+        Or install Herbie as a tool for its CLI

         .. code-block:: uv